DS-100/textbook/notebooks/ch17/classification_prob.md

-This dataset contains one row containing the following attributes of every shot LeBron attempted:
+Each row of this dataset contains the following attributes of a shot LeBron attempted:

-- `game_date`: The date of the game played.
+- `game_date`: The date of the game.
 - `minute`: The minute that the shot was attempted (each NBA game is 48 minutes long).
 - `opponent`: The team abbreviation of LeBron's opponent.
 - `action_type`: The type of action leading up to the shot.
 - `shot_type'`: The type of shot (either a 2 point shot or 3 point shot).
-- `shot_distance`: The distance from the basket when shot was attempted.
+- `shot_distance`: LeBron's distance from the basket when the shot was attempted (ft).
 - `shot_made`: `0` if the shot missed, `1` if the shot went in.

 We would like to use this dataset to predict whether LeBron will make future shots.
 This is a *classification problem*; we predict a category, not a continuous number as we do in regression.

 We may reframe this classification problem as a type of regression problem by predicting the *probability* that a shot will go in.
 For example, we expect that the probability that LeBron makes a shot is lower when he is farther away from the basket.

 We plot the shot attempts below, showing the distance from the basket on the x-axis and whether he made the shot on the y-axis.
-We've jittered the points slightly on the y-axis to mitigate overplotting.
+Jittering the points slightly on the y-axis mitigates overplotting.

 ```python